Committee on Teaching

 The Board of the Faculty of Humanities decided in its meeting of 31 August 2010 to establish a Faculty Teaching Prize.
 All members of teaching staff of the Faculty can be nominated.
 The Humanities Teaching Prize includes an award of €1,000 (gross).
 The Committee on Teaching selects the winner of the Teaching Prize.

-The Committee meets once a month, usually in the week before the Faculty Council meeting.
+The Committee meets once a month, usually during the week before the Faculty Council meeting.
 The Committee on Teaching is primarily an advisory body for the Faculty Board, but it also has the power to independently raise issues for discussion.

 The Committee expressly invites students and teaching staff of the Faculty of Humanities to report any problems in the area of teaching using the contact form.